linktoming/my-mac-os/README.md

 - I also use it to show a [list of brew services](https://getbitbar.com/plugins/Dev/Homebrew/brew-services.10m.rb) running on my system

 <h1 align="center">Browser 🌐</h1>

-My browser of choice is [Safari](http://www.apple.com/safari/).
-Chrome just kills the battery and Safari is really well optimised for macOS plus I have tried both and I really do find Safari a lot more 'snappier' to use.
-One powerful plus that chrome does have over safari is the amount of chrome extensions that you can get.
-Fortunately the ones most needed for me do exist on Safari.

 I keep a list of my favourite Safari extensions and why I love them in a GitHub repository [here](https://github.com/learn-anything/safari-extensions).
 Feel free to contribute to it if you wish.